How to Become A Nurse

 There are two sets of requirements to get your RN license: first, you must complete your education; secondly, you must apply for your RN license.
 Your education is the basis of everything you will do as a registered nurse.
-That’s why it’s important to choose a nursing school that is accredited and is approved by your state board of nursing.
+That’s why it’s important to choose an accredited nursing school approved by your state board of nursing.

 Nursing education consists of didactic courses (classroom, lecture and book-based) and clinical (hands-one) rotations.
 In both Bachelor and Associate level nursing programs, you will learn: patient assessment; nursing processes and procedures; how implement nursing care plans to achieve optimal patient outcomes; how to provide patient, family and community education strategies; intra-professional communication; critical thinking and clinical reasoning; evidence based care standards; and human care throughout the lifespan.

 You will take anywhere from 70-130 credit hours to get your RN, depending on whether you go the Associate or Bachelor in Nursing route.
 While each degree prepares you to become a registered nurse, programs will offer different levels of preparation.
 An associate degree covers all of the technical and essential aspects of working as an RN safely and legally.
 A bachelor’s degree provides deeper instruction into nursing theory, community and population based nursing, leadership and general education.